Climb Up At The O2

 In the 14th century Eltham Palace was the place to be but it fell into disrepair and ruins until it was saved by the new owners who put a definite Art Deco spin on their new digs.
 The couple were the ‘talk of the town’ at the time, the celebs you had know, and if you were lucky enough, be invited to one of their famed extravagant parties.
 And the best thing is that they’ve left the house for us to explore all the room (after you’ve paid an entrance fee of course).

 We’re not talking the Boots meal deal or a tuna salad from Pret.
 At the Tube Supperclub by the Basement Gallery you can revel in a set menu in a former tube carriage.
 It may well be the only time you can actually get a seat!
 They don’t happen often so you’ll have to book ahead.
-There are still some spots left for their Christmas Feast

-Pub Quiz / Trivia Night
+Go To A Pub Quiz / Trivia Night

 Especially now it’s cold, an escape to a pub trivia night competition is best way to keep you warm!
 The Ten Bells, next to Spitalfields has been hosting their Pub Quiz for years and is the great spot if you are into the fun and not too competitive quizzes.
 If you are up for something more creative the Mactbeth in Hoxton is the place to be, the crew love to put on an epic trivia night with themes like Beyonce, The OC and Game of Thrones.
 CALIFORNIAAAAAAAAAA HERE WE COME!